OsvaldN/Sepsis_ML/Osvald/README.md

 ## Use

-You can run this prediction code by installing the NumPy package and running
+You can run this prediction code by installing packages in requirements.txt and running

     python driver.py input_directory output_directory